-Prerequisite: MTH010 or Advanced Placement in Math
+Prerequisite: MTH010 or passing placement exam scores

-Pre-Calculus MTH120
+MTH120 Pre-Calculus 3 Credits

 This course is a conceptual course with problem-solving rather than mathematical theory with emphasis on the meaningful development toward the application of mathematics to the solutions of realistic problems.
 Topics include graphs and functions, exponential and logarithmic systems, trigonometric functions, trigonometric identities and conditional equations, systems of equations and inequalities, matrices and determinants, sequences and series, and basic analytic geometry.

 Prerequisite: MTH105